rezaakv/RETQ-Windows/README.md

-# windows-controller-iOS-shortcuts
+# Rapid Encrypted tasks queue for Windows

-Let's create shortcuts that control your Windows machine.
+Let's make a Windows machine controllable with safety and speed in mind.